trainfarb/trainfarb/README.md

-- 👋 Hi, I’m @trainfarb
+Oh hi.
+trainfarb here.
+Gonna use this as my website I think.
+I've liked journaling since I was a kid...I blame Doug Funny.

+LinkedIn | Twitter | Instagram

-- 👀 I’m interested in using biomimicry to help people turn visions into DAOs, projects into subDAOs, and contributors into communities.
+I’m interested in using biomimicry to help people turn visions into DAOs, projects into subDAOs, and themselves into communities.
 I want to help redefine how people design, develop, and grow meaningful open source communities.
 - 🌱 I’m currently learning how to design specialized blockchains.
 - 💞️ I’m looking to collaborate on your open source project.
 - 📫 How to reach me: trainfarb@gmail.com